dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 #### 15. Precompiler(less/sass)

-Plug-in market, there are pre-compilers in various languages, such as less, ts, etc.

-After installing the pre-compiler, all projects can be shared.
+There are pre-compilers for various languages in [Tool] -> [Plug-in Installation], such as less, ts, etc. After installing the pre-compiler, all projects can be shared.

 **sass Example：**